goatzillax/esp8266_pir_now/README.md

 * halp?

 TODO:  needs a beeper.
 D4/GPIO2 is the LED which would be prefect butt it can't drive enough current.  so I need to invert the signal to the FET to drive a beeper...
+TODO:  soft AP for offline mode
+TODO:  actual hardware RTC module or someting like a web client to set time

 ## Hardware